Inside: When you’re fighting to get debt free, it can be tough to stay motivated. At least one of these 14 tips are sure to work for you.

-When I want to make a purchase, I stop to consider if it’s a true need or something that can wait.
-If I can classify it as a want, even just a little bit, I ask myself: What will I feel when I buy this item?
+When you want to make a purchase, stop to consider if it’s a true need or something that can wait.
+If you can classify it as a want, even just a little bit, ask yourself: What will I feel when I buy this item?
 Is it worth staying in debt for?
 Or getting even further into debt?
 Or would it feel better to buy this item with cash later, when I’m debt free?

-99% of the time, I would rather feel the relief of being debt free than own the item I’m considering.
+99% of the time, the relief of being debt free beats owning the thing you kinda want.